simpla-fusion/SimPla/src/simpla/mesh/Mesh.md

 =================================
  A presentation of a _topological manifold_ is a second countable Hausdorff space that is locally homeomorphic to a linear space, by a collection (called an atlas) of homeomorphisms called _charts_.
-The composition of one _chart_ with the inverse of another m_chart_ is a function called a _transition map_, and defines a homeomorphism of an open subset of the linear space onto another open subset of the linear space.
+The composition of one _chart_ with the inverse of another m_base_chart_ is a function called a _transition map_, and defines a homeomorphism of an open subset of the linear space onto another open subset of the linear space.

 Differential geometry is a mathematical discipline that uses the techniques of differential calculus, integral calculus,